Skip to content

 • Don’t overstay your welcome

-Good manners keep you professional — and help if you’re seriously interested in making an offer.
+Good manners don’t just gain respect — they can help if you’re seriously interested in making an offer.

 6. Take Advantage of Modern Technology